 The VIREPA courses, part of the ILAE Academy portfolio, are online, e-moderated courses about the practice of EEG and other neuroimaging techniques in their application to the diagnosis and management of persons with suspected or already established epilepsy.
 The courses are highly interactive and involve a great deal of collaboration and discussion among students and faculty, all of whom are experts in the field.
 For details about the courses offered, and how to apply, visit VIREPA.

-This is a cutting-edge online diagnostic manual of the epilepsies designed to make available, in an easy to understand form, the latest concepts relating to seizures and the epilepsies.
-The goal of epilepsydiagnosis.org is to assist clinicians who look after people with epilepsy anywhere in the world to diagnose seizure type(s), epilepsy type, diagnose epilepsy syndromes and define the etiology of the epilepsy.
-The site is principally designed for clinicians in primary and secondary care settings caring for people with epilepsy, and we hope will also serve as a useful teaching aid.
+This is a cutting-edge, online diagnostic manual of the latest concepts relating to seizures and the epilepsies, designed in an accessible format.
+The goal of epilepsydiagnosis.org is to assist clinicians who look after people with epilepsy anywhere in the world, to diagnose seizure type(s), epilepsy type, diagnose epilepsy syndromes and define the etiology of the epilepsy.
+The site is principally designed to serve as a useful teaching aid for these clinicians in primary and secondary care settings.

-The ILAE recognizes that training of non-specialist health care providers can help reduce the epilepsy treatment gap as this is the entry point of most people with epilepsy.
-To improve the quality of epilepsy care in primary care services, an evidence-based and consensus-driven educational curriculum for management of epilepsy within the primary health care setting across diverse health care systems and socio-economic settings has been developed.
+The ILAE recognizes that training of non-specialist health care providers can help reduce the epilepsy treatment gap, as this is the entry point of most people with epilepsy.
+Toward that end, ILAE has developed an evidence-based and consensus-driven educational curriculum for management of epilepsy within primary care services, across diverse health care systems and socio-economic settings.

 View draft curriculum: Available in Arabic, Chinese, French, Russian and Spanish.